radnut/amc/README.rst

 9j symbols, and outputs the reduced equations as a LaTeX file.
-Moreover, the package is based on abstract representations of the unreduced and reduced equations in the form of syntax trees, which enable other uses such as automatic generation of code that computes the reduced equations.
+Moreover, the package is based on abstract representations of the unreduced and reduced equations in the form of syntax trees, which enable other uses such as automatic generation of code that evaluates the reduced equations.

 Installation
 ------------